 Multi sensory enrichment has been observed to relieve stress, anxiety, and pain while also promoting changes in brain arousal and one’s neurochemistry positively affecting an individual’s drive and motivation.

-CDHAF provides installation services of their Multi Sensory Environment™ rooms to eligible organizations across North America.
+CDHAF provides installation services of their Multi Sensory Environment™ rooms to Order Tramadol Discount across North America.
 To date The Christopher Douglas Hidden Angel Foundation, has funded and built over 60 Multi Sensory Environments from Miami, Florida to Portland, Oregon and from Bay of Islands, Newfoundland to Calgary, Alberta.
 The Foundation has to date designed and provided facilities for what is estimated to be over 10,000 individuals.

 Our approach is based on well-documented studies of neurological cognition and emotional development.
 We offer advisory and financial support for the establishment of integrated, publicly accessible facilities and for basic research and education.

 Throughout Europe and the United Kingdom, Multi Sensory rooms have been used as an educational tool and leisure activity for individuals with intellectual disabilities.
 More recently they have become popular in the United States.
 It is our objective that the Hidden Angel Foundation and its training efforts will provide direction in the future practice and research of Multi Sensory rooms.
 With the hope that this leads to enhanced quality of life, health, and social well-being for children and adults with intellectual, physical and emotional challenges.

 By adapting and modifying the environment we enable the empowerment of children and adults with significant disabilities.
 Our Multi Sensory Environments™ provide alternative and powerful forms of sensory stimulation for individuals who have previously been isolated in their perceptual disabilities, providing new ways of encouraging learning, motor development, cognitive development, language and social interaction skills.